xamarin/xamarin-macios/tools/devops/device-tests/README.md

 - common (under templates/common-variables.yml): Contains a set of group variables that have been created by release engineering and that contain all the different secrets needed by the pipeline.
 - lab (under templates/[ddfun|cambridge]-variables: Contains the different configurations per lab.
 That includes the pools to use and the type of storage.

-There are certain enviroment variables that are created by steps in the first job that are later shared with the second job.
+There are certain environment variables that are created by steps in the first job that are later shared with the second job.
 In order to do that you have to ensure that you do the following:

 ```yaml